UofT-EcoSystem/DietCode/RFC.md

 # Unresolved Questions
 [unresolved-questions]: #unresolved-questions

-- Does not support arbitrary shape dimensions.
-For better performance, we expect that shape dimensions have to be specified beforehand.
+- The current design does not support arbitrary shape dimensions.
+For better auto-scheduling outcomes, we expect that shape dimensions have to be specified beforehand.
+- The proposed approach mostly works on NVIDIA GPUs and has not been tested on other hardware platforms.

 # Future Possibilities
 [future-possibilities]: #future-possibilities